KelvinCreighton/Useful-Linux-Scripts/README.md

-# Custom bashrc Commands
+# Custom bashrc & vimrc Commands

-Custom bashrc command to improve personal optimization and speed on my Fedora 40 KDE device
+Custom bashrc and vimrc commands to improve personal optimization and speed on my Fedora 40 KDE device